-After an early breakfast, the dinghy ferries small groups to the shore of Jura to visit the eponymous distillery and spend a few hours exploring this remarkable island: one village, one distillery, one hotel, 180 inhabitants and more than 5,000 deer!
+After an early breakfast, the dinghy ferries small groups to the shore of Jura to visit the eponymous distillery and spend a few hours exploring this remarkable island ... one village, one distillery, one hotel, 180 inhabitants and more than 5,000 deer!
+(Seems like heaven for our hunting and tailgating friends in S.C.!)
 Early afternoon we return to Thalassa and set sail for Ballycastle in Northern Ireland.
-The winds are good to us and the ship builds up a speed of nine knots.
+The winds are good to us, and the ship builds up a speed of nine knots.
 The crossing is beautiful.
 In this stretch of sea, Scotland and Ireland are closest, about 15 miles apart from one another.
 That evening we're in for an authentic Irish pub crawl in the little town.
-We enjoy an Irish dram or two this time, while a small group of musicians play trad music in the back.
-This is good, this is great!
-We return to our temporary floating home in the small hours of the night.
+We enjoy an Irish dram or two this time, whilst a small group of musicians play traditional music in the back.
+This is good - this is great!
+We return to our temporary floating home in the wee hours of night.